Numbness Tingling (Sensory loss; Paresthesias; Numbness and Tingling; Loss of sensation):

 - Anxiety 101 is a summarized description of anxiety, anxiety disorder, and how to overcome it.

-anxietycentre.com: Information, support, and coaching/counseling/therapy for problematic anxiety and its sensations and symptoms, including the anxiety symptom numbness and tingling.
+anxietycentre.com: Information, support, and therapy for anxiety disorder and its symptoms, including Numbness and Tingling Anxiety Symptoms.

 1. Selye, H. (1956).
 The stress of life.
 New York, NY, US: McGraw-Hill.

 2. Harvard Health Publishing.
 “Understanding the Stress Response.”
 Harvard Health, May 2018, www.health.harvard.edu/staying-healthy/understanding-the-stress-response.